IBM/ddc-2021-development-to-production/docs/ml-model-development-autoai/running-autoai-experiment.md

 # Automate model building with AutoAI

-In this module,, we'll learn how to use [AutoAI](https://dataplatform.cloud.ibm.com/docs/content/wsj/analyze-data/autoai-overview.html?audience=wdp).
+In this module, we'll learn how to use [AutoAI](https://dataplatform.cloud.ibm.com/docs/content/wsj/analyze-data/autoai-overview.html?audience=wdp).
 The AutoAI tool is a capability that automates various tasks to ease the workflow for data scientists that are creating machine learning models.
 AutoAI automatically analyzes your data and generates candidate model pipelines customized for your predictive modeling problem.
 These model pipelines are created iteratively as AutoAI analyzes your dataset and discovers data transformations, algorithms, and parameter settings that work best for your problem setting.

 This section is broken up into the following steps: